L-Ferrer/trilium_updater/README.md

 ### Compatibility

-Currently only working on Windows with hardcoded paths for Python and installation directory.
+Currently only working on Windows with hardcoded paths for Python and installation directory.<br>

 ### Dependencies

 * Python 3.9
+<br>or
-* Python 3.10 *(you'd need to update the path in **run.bat** accordingly)*
+* Python 3.10

 Install all Python modules with `pip install -r 'requirements.txt'`